rizvifazi/Java/Aspire/Day - 21 Spring.md

 message=Welcome production user
 ```

-Instead we can go with a single `application.yml` file
+Instead we can go with a single `application.yml` file, the default configuration will have the general configs while the environment specific configs will be separated by `---` separator.
 ```yaml
 spring:
   application: